signnow/SignNowJavaAPiClient/README.md

 ## <a name="contribution-guidelines"></a>Contribution guidelines
-Thanks to all contributors who got interested in this project.
+Many thanks to all the contributors who got interested in this project.
 We're excited to hear from you.
 Here are some tips to make our collaboration meaningful and bring its best results to life:

 * We accept pull requests from the community.
 Please, send your pull requests to the **DEVELOP branch** which is the consolidated work-in-progress branch.
 We don't accept requests to the Master branch.